davidsneighbour/kollitsch.dev/content/privacy-policy/index.md

 The legal basis may also be your consent per Art.
 6 para.
 1 lit. a GDPR granted to the platform operator.
 Per Art.
 7 para.
 3 GDPR, you may revoke this consent with the platform operator at any time with future effect.

-When accessing our online presence on the Instagram platform, Facebook Ireland Ltd. as the operator of the platform in the EU will process your data (e.g. personal information, IP address, etc.).
+When accessing our online presence on the Instagram platform, Facebook Ireland Ltd. as the operator of the platform in the EU will process your data (for example personal information, IP address, and so on).

 This data of the user is used for statistical information on the use of our company presence on Instagram.
 Facebook Ireland Ltd. uses this data for market research and advertising purposes as well as for the creation of user profiles.
 Based on these profiles, Facebook Ireland Ltd. can provide advertising both within and outside of Instagram based on your interests.
 If you are logged into Instagram at the time you access our site, Facebook Ireland Ltd. will also link this data to your user account.